mburns/nomic/rule105.md

 # Rule

 Every player is an eligible voter.
+Quorum for a vote is reached when more than half of all eligible voters participate in the proposed rule-change.

+## Original Language

+>Every player is an eligible voter.
 Every eligible voter must participate in every vote on rule-changes.

 # Copyright